Peninsula Pathology Network newsletter

 Order communications study

-Network team shortlisted for public engagement award
+Outreach team shortlisted for public engagement award

 We were thrilled that the network's careers outreach activity was shortlisted for an IBMS Award in the Public Engagement category.